Group-blind optimal transport to group parity and its constrained variants: Our Framework

 \subsection{Choices of target distributions}

 There is no an explicit requirement regarding $P^{\td{X}}\in\Sigma_N$ in Lemma~\ref{lem:convergence_algorithm1}.
 It leaves the choice of target distribution open. \begin{itemize} \item Concerning with data distortion, one option would be the barycentre distribution, because it brings the least alteration to source data, from its definition in Equation~\eqref{equ:barycentre-define}, or in the original works of \cite{gordaliza2019obtaining,oneto2020fairness,jiang2020wasserstein}.
-In our setting, the requirement regarding the sensitive attribute $S$ is the vector $V$ only.
+In our setting, the requirement regarding the protected attribute $S$ is the vector $V$ only.
 If those $S$-wise distributions $P^{X_{s_0}},P^{X_{s_1}}$ are not explicitly given, we cannot compute the barycentre between them.
-But we include it as barycentre baseline in Section~4.2. \item The other option concerns with performance or utility of some pre-established machine learning models.
+But we include it as barycentre baseline in Section~4.2. \item The other option concerns with performance or utility of some pre-established machine learning models, in the context of transfer learning, where there is a pre-established model trained on large data but on a probably different domain.
 Suppose the classification or prediction model is trained on a training set.
 We set the target distribution the same as the the distribution of the training set, or other common representation space, to preserve the classification or prediction performance of the pre-trained model. \end{itemize}